Artist-in-Residency Program

 IN THE CITY SAN BERNARDINO

-Estudio Aire is an Artist-in-Residence (AIR) program created and led by Arts Connection located in the city of San Bernardino and currently hosted at The Garcia Center for the Arts.
+Estudio Aire is an Artist-in-Residence (AIR) program created and led by Arts Connection located in the city of San Bernardino at 468 W. 5th St., San Bernardino, 92401.

 The program is designed to empower local and regional emerging and mid-career artists by offering tailored community and career support and connections that propel them in their artistic journey.
 By meeting artists where they are at in their artistic journey, Arts Connection provides mentorship, access to career development opportunities, and personalized workshops designed to support long-term sustainability and growth in their practice.